hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 Now that our SPIRE and Istio are integrated, the identities to workloads must be issued by SPIRE.

-For our case, we will create a namespace “bookinfo” and will add a label **“spiffe.io/spire-managed-identity: true”** to it, then we will create a new ClusterSPIFFEID crd with **namespace selector** with match label as “spiffe.io/spire-managed-identity: true.”
+For our case, we will create a namespace “bookinfo” and will add a label **“spiffe.io/spire-managed-identity: true”** to it, then we will create a new ClusterSPIFFEID CRD with **namespace selector** with match label as “spiffe.io/spire-managed-identity: true.”

 Now when the new workload is added to this namespace or any other namespace which has the label mentioned above, then automatically it will get registered in the server.